-Breo Ellipta (fluticasone furoate and vilanterol inhalation powder), for oral inhalation is a prescription medicine used to treat chronic obstructive pulmonary disease (COPD), including chronic bronchitis, emphysema, or both.
-Breo Ellipta is a maintenance therapy, and is not used to relieve sudden breathing problems and won't replace a rescue inhaler.1
+Breo Ellipta (fluticasone furoate and vilanterol inhalation powder) for oral inhalation is used to treat chronic obstructive pulmonary disease (COPD).
+This includes chronic bronchitis, emphysema, or both.
+Breo Ellipta is a maintenance therapy.
+It is not used to relieve sudden breathing problems and will not replace a rescue inhaler.1

 What are the ingredients in Breo Ellipta?

-The active ingredients in Breo Ellipta are fluticasone furoate and vilanterol trifenatate.
+The active ingredients in Breo Ellipta are fluticasone furoate and vilanterol trifenatate.1

 How does Breo Ellipta work for COPD?

 Vilanterol is a long-acting beta2-adrenergic agonist (LABA).
-LABAs help to ensure that the muscles surrounding the airways are relaxed.
-This is important, because if those muscles become too tight then the airways can become too narrowed, making it difficult to breathe, causing COPD symptoms such as breathlessness, wheezing, and cough.1
+LABAs help to ensure the muscles surrounding the airways are relaxed.
+If those muscles become too tight, the airways can become narrow.
+This makes it difficult to breathe, causing COPD symptoms such as breathlessness, wheezing, and cough.1

 Fluticasone furoate is an inhaled corticosteroid (ICS).
-Corticosteroids work by reducing inflammation and swelling and increasing airflow in the airways.
+Corticosteroids work by reducing inflammation and swelling and increasing airflow in the airways.1

 What are the possible side effects of Breo Ellipta?